elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 performance for Reporting if we only look for ways to change the Reporting code to do it.
 In other words, it will take a cross-team effort to improve the main performance issues.
-This RFC proposes one way to make cross-team efforts work smoothly, which is to have a new core service in Kibana that helps UIs and visualizations work nicely when loaded for screenshot capture.
+This RFC proposes one way to make cross-team efforts work smoothly, which is to have a new plugin-provided service in Kibana that helps UIs and visualizations work nicely when loaded for screenshot capture.

 **Screenshot mode service**